Mastering Music: the dCS Rossini APEX DAC Network Streamer & Clock Review

 dCS Mosaic Processor is the physical hardware component and associated software that is installed in the dCS product to provide streaming functionality.

-dCS Mosaic is a bespoke collection of hardware and software modules that allow you to access your digital music.
+dCS Mosaic is a bespoke collection of hardware and software modules that allow you to access your digital music in various formats.
 When it comes to controlling your music library, a well-executed app can make the experience that much more seamless and pleasurable.
 The dCS Mosaic app for iOS and Android offers an intuitive way to browse and access music from multiple sources and audio libraries.
 Mosaic brings together audio from multiple sources into a single, unified interface, making multi-source playback simple.
 You can use the app to browse media from various streaming services and to manage settings and configuration options for your dCS products.
 Mosaic is compatible with:

 • UPnP